 Raje added that she was excited at the prospect of listening to authors like Chador Wangmo and Pico Iyer, and it was a relief to disappear into different worlds through books.

 Speaking at the occasion, Indian Ambassador Jaideep Sarkar said that the festival offered a chance to Bhutan and its writers to converse with the rest of the world.

 For the first time, Bhutanese authors outnumber the Indian panelists, festival director Tshering Tashi noted.

 Tashi also spoke of the early ties forged between India and Bhutan during a visit by then Prime Minister Jawaharlal Nehru and his daughter, Indira Gandhi.
 Just as Nehru said that he had left a part of his heart in Paro, Tashi hoped that all the visiting artistes would leave behind a piece of their hearts in Bhutan.

 (Preetha Nair is in Thimpu at the invitation of the Mountain Echoes organisers.
-She can be contacted at email@example.com)
+She can be contacted at [email protected]ans.in)